localstack/docs/content/en/aws/elastic-compute-cloud/index.md

 If the LocalStack daemon is not running, the instance will be only accessible over SSH at `127.0.0.1` and the specified port.

+LocalStack daemon is supported on Linux and MacOS.

 ### Operations